jspenguin2017/uBlockProtector/notes/issue-reporter.md

 ### Security Practices

-The server acting as temporary storage is controlled by the Author has a few systems in place to prevent unauthorized access:
+The server acting as temporary storage is controlled by the Author and has systems in place to prevent unauthorized access:
 - Two Factor Authentication on Amazon Web Services root account
 - Public key authentication for Secure Shell access